ragsns/javaone-cloudfoundry-hol/README.md

 - [The `cf` CLI] (https://github.com/cloudfoundry/cli#downloads) - download the latest version that is appropriate for your laptop and follow the instructions in README.txt.
 OR the [the `cf` CLI] (http://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html)
 - A Cloud Foundry instance, either [running on your laptop](https://github.com/cloudfoundry/bosh-lite) (16GB of laptop RAM recommended) or a hosted instance

-During a live HOL we will help you with a sandbox environment (the details are below).
+During a live HOL t we will help you with a sandbox environment (the details are below).
 If you are trying these exercises by yourself, we want to provide you choices for deployment.
 We've tested the exercises on multiple instances.

 - [https://console.ng.bluemix.net/] (https://console.ng.bluemix.net/)